 Endovenous laser ablation is an effective method of treating varicose veins that permanently eliminates these disfiguring, unhealthy blood vessels.
-If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They’re experts in using endovenous laser ablation to treat vein disease and restore health to your legs.
 Call Center for Varicose Veins today to find out more or use the online form to schedule an appointment.

 What is endovenous laser ablation?

 Endovenous laser ablation (ELA) is a procedure Dr. Madan performs at Center for Varicose Veins to resolve venous problems like varicose veins.

 Ablation means using a heat source to safely and precisely damage specific tissues in your body.
 When used on varicose veins, ablation causes the vein walls to contract, collapse, and close.
 Blood can't travel along the ablated vein, so over time, it breaks down and disappears.

 Endovenous laser ablation causes treated veins to collapse just as they do with radiofrequency ablation — another treatment available at Center for Varicose Veins.
 The difference is that instead of radio wave energy, ELA uses laser light energy to create heat.